THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 EFI files for hackintosh on the CHUWI Minibook.

-Full support for macOS 10.14.0 - 11.0.1 (may work on older OS's but some features may not work)
+Full support for macOS 10.14.0 - 11.1.0 (may work on older OS's but some features may not work.
+Not all EFI releases work with all macOS versions)

 If you see anything that could be added or changed don't hesitate to make a pull request.